uio-bmi/compairr/README.md

 ## Tips

-If computer memory is limited, the dataset may be split into blocks and before running CompAIRR.
-Results then needs to be merged togther afterwards.
-This may be acheived with a simple script.
+If computer memory is limited, the dataset may be split into blocks before running CompAIRR on each block separately.
+Results then needs to be merged together again afterwards.
+This may be achieved with a simple script.
+We will consider providing such a script.

 ## Development team